retirement, annuities, long term care, pensions on divorce

 Annual allowance

-The annual allowance has been initially set at £215,000 and this figure will rise regularly as shown below until 2010 when the figure will be £255,000 for payments to a defined contribution scheme or as accrued benefits within a defined benefit scheme.
+The annual allowance was initially set at £215,000 rising to £255,000 and this figure has been reduced to £40,000 for payments to a defined contribution scheme or as accrued benefits within a defined benefit scheme.

 The limit for contributions such as 17.5% for personal pensions for individuals under age 36, or 15.0% for members of an occupational money purchase scheme have been replaced to allow individuals to make contributions subject to the annual allowance and this gives the individual the opportunity to contribute considerably more to their retirement planning.